sujal-pawar/News-Pulse/README.md

 - **Hosting:** Vercel

 ## Current Issues

-- The .env file contains API keys required for the project.
-You can also create your own API keys by signing up on [GNews]([https://gnews.io/docs/](https://gnews.io/)).
+- The `.env` file contains API keys required for the project.
+You can also create your own API keys by signing up on [GNews](https://gnews.io/docs/).
 Make sure to handle sensitive data securely in production.
 - The API used for fetching news has a limit of few requests, which may restrict the availability of news updates.
 This can be resolved by purchasing a monthly plan, but as a student, I currently don't have plans for that.
 - After loading **10-12 news items** in the unlimited scroller, the news starts to repeat, affecting the user experience.